example42/puppet-network/README.md

         }

 * Use the main network class and the usual stdmod parameters to manage the (main) network configuration file

+  On 'Debian' osfamily: '/etc/network/network',

+  On 'Redhat' osfamily: '/etc/sysconfig/network-scripts/ifcfg.eth0' # Yes, quite opinionated, you can change it with config_file_path.

         class { 'network':
           config_file_template => 'site/network/network.conf.erb',